Opioid withdrawal

 Suboxone tablet (Buprenorphine/naloxone) delivers the opioid drug through a sublingual route, giving fast onset of effects.

 Opioid withdrawal is a set of symptoms arising from the sudden cessation or reduction of opioids where previous usage has been heavy and prolonged.
 Signs and symptoms of withdrawal can include drug craving, anxiety, restless legs syndrome, nausea, vomiting, diarrhea, sweating, and an elevated heart rate.
 Opioid use triggers a rapid adaptation in cellular signaling pathways that, when reduced or stopped, can cause adverse physiological effects.
 All opioids, both recreational drugs and medications, when reduced or stopped, can lead to opioid withdrawal symptoms.
 When withdrawal symptoms are due to recreational opioid use, the term opioid use disorder is used, whereas when due to prescribed medications, the term prescription opioid use disorder is used.
 Opioid withdrawal can be managed by the use of opioid replacement therapy, while symptoms may be relieved by the use of medications such as lofexidine and clonidine.

 Signs and symptoms

 Withdrawal from any opioid produces similar signs and symptoms.
 However, the severity and duration of withdrawal depend on the type and dose of opioid taken and the duration and frequency of use.

 The symptoms of opioid withdrawal may develop within minutes or up to several days following reduction or stopping.
 Symptoms can include: extreme anxiety, nausea or vomiting, muscle aches, runny nose, sneezing, diarrhea, sweating, and fever.

 The withdrawal from various opioid medications, including morphine, causes similar effects, most of which is caused by stimulation and overstimulation of the central nervous system.
 The effects of morphine withdrawal can range from gastrointestinal disturbances to symptoms like tremors (most commonly in hands), opioid cravings, anxiety, and insomnia.
 While morphine withdrawal is not fatal, patients in withdrawal may experience mental symptoms that become difficult to manage.

+Due to the difference in lipophilicity and mode of release between different opioids, the severity and duration of withdrawal symptoms may differ.
+The followings are the general descriptions of duration of opioid withdrawal symptoms: